We are now able to deliver to Ireland via our Amazon shop with the rest of Europe to follow shortly.

 In 1737 they became La Manufacture Royale de Cire (the Royal Wax Manufacturer) supplying the Royal Court of Louis XV, and the most prominent churches in the Paris region.
 The vast Palace of Versaille would have been kept aglow with Trudon candles.

-It only took 400 years but Cire Trudon have now launched their own luxurious version of six unique room diffusers.
-They're shaped out of the same emblematic Trudon-green glass and adorned with a gold emblem.
-The diffuser allows a 3 to 4-month long, passive diffusion.
+After 400 years Cire Trudon finally launched their own luxurious version of room diffusers, all shaped out of the same emblematic green glass and adorned with a gold emblem.
+These last up to six months and are easily refillable at around half the original cost.

 Michael Van Clarke